d-xo/untrustix-git/readme.md

 The repository need never be checked out into a worktree, meaning that it can be stored on disk using the highly compressed packfile format.
 All operations can work on the packfiles directly.
-This means that the disk space requirements for the full log are not as onerous as one would expect (my test repo with ~3.3 million builds needs 7.9G on disk).
+This means that the disk space requirements for the full log are not as onerous as one would expect (e.g. my test repo with ~3.3 million builds needs 7.6G on disk).

 An example repo can be found here: https://github.com/xwvvvvwx/untrustix-git-testdata.